-These are a combination of a word and image (or words in a stylised form), for example:
+- Combined trade marks.
+These are a combination of words and images, or words in a stylised form, such as:

 A trade mark can be owned by:

-- one or more of the company owners
+- 1 or more of the company owners.

 - other legal entities, such as an incorporated society.